Reading

 Supporting your child with reading

 This book has been carefully matched to your child’s current reading level.
-If your child is reading it with little help, please don’t worry that it’s too easy – your child needs to develop fluency and confidence in reading.
-Listen to them read the book.
+They will have already read this book at least three times in school so If your child is reading it with little help, please don’t worry that it’s too easy – your child needs to develop fluency and confidence in reading.
+Before, listening to them read this book, you can use the inside cover to go through the sounds they've learnt that week.
 Remember to give them lots of praise – celebrate their success!
 If they can’t read a word, ask them to decode (sound it out) and blend it.
 After they have finished, talk about the book together.

 Sharing book